mbouaziz/fsindex/README.md

 Run `fsindex --help`.

-Additonally, you can prevent files/directories from being added to the index by creating a file having the same name as your index file plus `.excl`.
+Additionally, you can prevent files/directories from being added to the index by creating a file having the same name as your index file plus `.excl`.
 E.g. if your index is `~/myindex`, create a file `~/myindex.excl` containing

 ```
 /dev